carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 {: .challenge}

 > ## Discussion 1: Number of tRNAs
 >
 > Inside the `annotated` directory, run the command `wc -l trnas.tsv` to get the number of lines in the file.
 Excluding the first line (which contains the header), observe that there are 67 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. those that are non stop codons).
 This means that there are several genes that produce the same tRNA.
 How could you explain this fact?
 >
 > > ## Solution
 > >
 > > The existence of many genes producing the same product (such as the same tRNA) can happen due to duplications of genes during the evolutionary history of a taxon.
 > {: .solution}
 {: .discussion}

 ## Annotating multiple genomes

 Now that we know how to annotate genomes with Prokka we can annotate all of the *S. agalactiae* in one run.
 For this purpose we will use a complex `while` loop that, for each of the *S. agalactiae* genomes, first extracts the strain name and saves it in a variable, and then uses it inside the Prokka command.

 ~~~
 $ cd ~/gm_workshop/data
 $ ls */*fasta | while read line
 > do
 > strainName=$(echo $line|cut -d'_' -f3 |cut -d'.' -f1)
-> prokka $line --kingdom Bacteria --genus Streptococcus --species agalactie --strain $strainName --usegenus --addgenes --prefix Streptococcus_agalactie_${strainName}\.prokka --outdir ~/gm_workshop/results/annotated/Streptococcus_agalactie_${strainName}\_prokka
+> prokka $line --kingdom Bacteria --genus Streptococcus --species agalactiae --strain $strainName --usegenus --addgenes --prefix Streptococcus_agalactiae_${strainName}\.prokka --outdir ~/gm_workshop/results/annotated/Streptococcus_agalactiae_${strainName}\_prokka
 > done
 ~~~
 {: .language-bash}